-Our overall strategic goal remains to maximise risk adjusted return for our shareholders across the longer term.
-This has been stated as 13% above the risk-free rate, noting that is a cross cycle expectation.
-We also aim to be profitable 4 years out of 5 on a cross cycle basis, targeting a maximum modelled exposure of 25% of our capital to a peak zone loss, be this to a 1 in 100 wind event or a 1 in 250 quake event.
+Our overall strategic goal remains to maximise risk-adjusted return for our shareholders across the cycle.
+We also aim to be profitable 4 years out of 5 targeting a maximum modelled exposure of 25% of our capital to a peak zone loss, be this to a 1 in 100 wind event or a 1 in 250 quake event.
 In order to achieve these objectives, we employ an effective risk management framework.
 All of Lancashire's strategic ERM objectives have a common aim of supporting Lancashire's business and capital strategy.
-Within this context, the primary strategic ERM objectives
+Within this context, the primary strategic ERM objectives are to:

-- Ensure that all key decisions and risk taking will be undertaken within boundaries that are defined clearly and aligned to the strategic objectives and risk profile of the Group; and - Promote informed risk taking that considers the risk reward equation in all major decisions with a view to optimising risk adjusted RoE. - Other key objectives are to: - Encourage a culture of risk challenge, questioning and understanding including the use of stress, reverse stress and scenario testing to verify assumptions and loss scenarios; - · Quantify and assign risk values to the key risks (within each risk category) to which it is exposed and maintain a risk register to track and manage such risks; and - · Ensure that the Group's capital resources are aligned with risk levels and comply with our regulatory obligations in the UK and Bermuda with regard to the requirements of the Solvency II Directive and BMA capital requirements respectively.
+- Ensure that all key decisions and risk taking will be undertaken within boundaries that are defined clearly and aligned to the strategic objectives and risk profile of the Group; and - · Promote informed risk taking that considers the risk reward equation in all major decisions with a view to optimising risk adjusted RoE. - Other key objectives are to: - Encourage a culture of risk challenge, questioning and understanding including the use of stress, reverse stress and scenario testing to verify assumptions and loss scenarios; - Quantify and assign risk values to the key risks (within each risk category) to which it is exposed and maintain a risk register to track and manage such risks; and - Ensure that the Group's capital resources are aligned with risk levels and comply with our regulatory obligations in the UK and Bermuda with regard to the requirements of the Solvency II Directive and BMA capital requirements respectively.